RohithSan/kgeorge.github.io/_posts/2014-03-08-calculating-opengl-perspective-matrix-from-opencv-intrinsic-matrix.md

 ![pinhole camera in ogl]({{ site.url }}/assets/content/pinhole_ogl.jpg)

 This is different from fig 1 in that, the camera is looking down the negative Z-axis just as in OpenGL.
 Also, the image plane origin should correspond to the
 (minimum, minimum) point of the focal plane origin.
-With these considerations, the intrisic matrix in OpenGL co-ordinate system is
+With these considerations, the effective intrisic matrix in OpenGL co-ordinate system is

 $$
 \begin{equation}